 HBADA may have more offerings, but there is no retention

 One thing that made us think is that even though HBADA has more units and more choices, there is not much retention.
 Unlike in the case of SIHOO, people often know what an M57 or an M18 is.
 And when you hover through Amazon, there are lots and various types of HBADA chairs that are being sold.
-But the thing is, most are not able to identify the difference between those units from one another.
+But the thing is, most are not able to identify the difference between those units from one.
 And it’s not like they look the same, they look very different.
-In fact, SIHOO has the more generic-looking chairs. but people know which is which.
+In fact, SIHOO has more generic-looking chairs. but people know which is which.

 So in this scenario, it would be hard to remember which HBADA office chair or task chair is better suited for what.
 Unlike in SIHOO, you can easily find sources on what differentiates an M57, M90 from an M18.